Transaction Types Supported By Custom GL Lines Plug-in

 workorderissue |

 * See Transaction Support Exceptions. ** Book-specific journal entries use the same transaction type ID as a standard journal entry.
-You can distinguish between book-specific and standard entries by checking the value of the accountingbook field on the TransactionRecord object (see Custom GL Lines Plug-In Interface Definition).
-Standard journal entries will have a null value in this field, while book-specific journal entries will return the NetSuite internal ID of the accounting book.
-In all accounting book configurations, the Custom GL Plugin is executed only one time for the accounting book of the journal entry.
-If the plugin is not configured for the accounting book containing the journal entry, it will not be run at all. |
+You can distinguish book-specific entries from standard ones by checking the accountingbook field on the TransactionRecord object (see Custom GL Lines Plug-In Interface Definition).
+Standard journal entries will have a null value in this field, while book-specific journal entries return the NetSuite internal ID of the accounting book.
+No matter how your accounting books are set up, the Custom GL Lines Plug-in runs only one time for the accounting book of the journal entry.
+If the plug-in is not configured for the accounting book containing the journal entry, it won't run at all. |

 Transaction Support Exceptions